 "Frédéric!" my mother persisted.

 "Mrs. Rousseau, you needn't plead my case for me.
 Fred is right, I can entertain myself and I would… if I were to know my way around," he said pointedly.

 My father sat upright, "Yes, yes of course," I could see the plan formulating and before I could object my father offered me up as Gavin's guide.
 "It's a beautiful day, and hours before dinner, show our guest around."

 Gavin was on his feet and anxious to take advantage of the suggestion.
 I looked from my father to mother and even shot a glance at Jean and Philippe.
 They had paused their chatter when my father roused himself from the chaise so spiritedly and were watching with interest.
 Jean looked as though he meant to encourage the endeavor and Philippe just smiled his wicked little grin signifying that he knew how uncomfortable I would be and how satisfying it was to see me suffer.

-My mother urged me from my seat as Gavin stood up and offered me his arm, "Shall we," his expression full of earnest delight.
+My mother urged me from my seat as Gavin stood before me and extended his hand to help me up, "Shall we?" his expression was full of expectation.